 You can schedule your tickets in advance on the City Cruises ThamesJet.
 Mr. Sunny and I enjoyed the ThamesRush experience, which is 50 minutes and costs £35 per person.
 With our printed tickets in hand, we arrived 15 minutes before our scheduled speed boat tour at Westminster Pier.

 We received our waterproof coats and life jackets and then had a quick safety lesson.
+However, we were assured nothing would go wrong and they were right.

 Our biggest dilemma prior to leaving the dock was how to manage filming the experience.
 Since I have a GoPro Accessories Kit, we weren’t sure if mounting the GoPro to the front of the jet speed boat would be easier.
 Or, perhaps we should just test our skills and shoot manually on the trip ourselves.